 Automated screening for sanctioned parties is a crucial component

 One essential component of any strong compliance program’s internal controls is a method to screen all the crucial details of every transaction to identify potential sanctions violations.
-The restricted party screening (RPS) engine within E2open’s Export Management application is one such tool.
+The restricted party screening (RPS) engine within E2open’s export compliance software is one such tool.
 It automatically screens individual or large volumes of partner records against over 680 restricted party lists (including OFAC’s SDN List), 180 countries and roughly 98% of world trade, identifying individual transactions with potential sanctions risk for your review.